 At the forefront of every advocate’s practice should be an awareness and understanding of current law and procedure.
 Of paramount importance in relation to children and vulnerable witnesses and defendants is familiarity with the current Criminal Practice Directions governing matters such as special measures, intermediaries, s.28 hearings and Ground Rules Hearings.
 This knowledge base should be the starting point when preparing cases of this nature.
 The most recent consolidated criminal practice direction can be found here.

-The problems caused by lengthy, repetitive, intimidating and confusing questioning of vulnerable witnesses and defendants is now widely known.
-As a result of the traditional form and content of questioning, those with vulnerabilities involved in the process have reported feeling alienated and in some cases violated.
+The problems caused by lengthy, repetitive, intimidating and confusing questioning of vulnerable people and children, including defendants is now widely known.

 It is recognised that our adversarial system must permit challenge of crucial evidence.
-It should not encroach on the rights of a defendant to challenge the evidence against him or her in a fair and appropriate way.
-The skill is in allowing this to be done without exploiting or taking unfair advantage of a child or a person with a vulnerability.
+It should not encroach on the rights of a defendant to challenge the evidence against them in a fair and appropriate way.
+The skill is in allowing this to be done without exploiting or taking unfair advantage of a child or vulnerable person.

-The reliance upon a Ground Rules Hearing has proved to have been an effective procedural step as a result of which, special measures and intermediary and expert interventions have been carefully and creatively used to ascertain the best way for the vulnerable individual to effectively participate in the trial process.
+The reliance upon a Ground Rules Hearing is an effective procedural step as a result of which, special measures and intermediary and expert interventions have been carefully and creatively used to ascertain the best way for vulnerable individuals to effectively participate in the trial process.